kearry/myapp/DECISION-LOG.md

 **Episode 7-10 Ending Philosophy**: After Episodes 2-6 development, must choose which of the 5 philosophical endings to develop first for initial production.

 ---
-*Last Updated: 2025-06-06*
+*Last Updated: 2025-06-07*
-*Status: Format strategy decided, Episodes 2-6 structure in development*
+*Status: Foundation consistency decided, Episodes 2-6 structure in development*